 “…erased,” I whispered.

 “That’s right.”
 He curled in tighter, and his eyes were downcast.
 “God descended from Heaven and made his appearance known to the world.
-We were persecuted under his divine might, and eventually, our lives were snatched away…though, our followers continued to worship us even after our deaths.”
+We were persecuted under his divine might, and eventually, most of our lives were snatched away…though, our followers continued to worship us even after our deaths.”

 “But that means God wasn’t successful, right?”
 I asked.
 “As long as people believe, you will continue to exist.”